dutza/georgeduta.com/content/posts/GitHub-CI-error-oryx-version.md

 Oryx has failed to build the solution.
 ```

-Even though the proper version of hugo is installed, oryx do not read the proper verion
+Even though the proper Hugo ver is installed, oryx do not read the proper verion

-Solution is to install the latest version of Hugo and add it as variable:
+Solution is to install the latest Hugo and add it as variable:
 ![GitHub Pipeline](https://github.com/dutza/content-public/blob/main/azure.geduta.com/images/GitHub-oryx-error.jpg?raw=true)

 Template used with sensitive infomation removed: